4d/4d-for-ios/docs/ProjectEditor-CreateNewProject.md

 ## Sections

-In the Sections tab, you'll find all of the necessary steps to create your 4D for iOS application:
+In the Sections tab, you'll find all the necessary steps to create your 4D for iOS application:

 * General
 * Structure